JudeQuintana/terraform-main/centralized_egress_dual_stack_full_mesh_trio_demo/README.md

 - Always apply VPC configuration first, then Centralized Router, Full Mesh Trio, and VPC Peering deluxe modules to keep state consistent.
-- It is no longer required for a VPC's AZ to have a private or public subnet with `special = true` but if there are subnets with `special = true` then it must be either 1 private or 1 public subnet that has it configured per AZ (validation enforced).
+- It is no longer required for a VPC's AZ to have a private or public subnet with `special = true` but if there are subnets with `special = true` then it must be either 1 private or 1 public subnet that has it configured per AZ (validation enforced for Tiered VPC-NG `v1.0.5+`).
 - Any VPC that has a private or public subnet with `special = true`, that subnet will be used as the VPC attachment for it's AZ when passed to Centralized Router.
-- If the VPC does not have any AZs with private or public subnet with `special = true` it will be removed from the Centralized Router regional mesh and subsequently the cross regional mesh (full mesh trio) and vpc peering (vpc peering deluxe).
+- If the VPC does not have any AZs with private or public subnet with `special = true` it will be removed from the Centralized Router regional mesh and subsequently the cross regional mesh (full mesh trio) and vpc peering (vpc peering deluxe) when applied.

 AZ and VPC removal:
 - There are times where an AZ or a VPC will need to be decomissioned.